Sush1090/CarnotCycles.jl/docs/src/Optimization.md

 A simple ORC contains a pump, evaporator, expander and condensor.

 Here we use the condensor and evaporators such that the inlet and outlet temperature of the heat transfer fluids are known.
+In heat exchanger terms we fix the heat transfer fluid glide for the evaporator and the condensor.

 This puts an additional constraint on the heat exchanges, i.e. the temperature profile of the heat transfer fluid and the working fluid should not cross each other.
 In other words we want to know what would be the most efficient ORC that fits two temperature profile bounds.